A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Introduction

 \subsection{Contributions}

-In this paper, we propose a generalization that can be used to construct MDS array codes with new parameters.
+In this paper, we propose a generalization that can be used to construct $(n,k)$ recoverable property array codes with new parameters.
 The following are our main contributions: \begin{enumerate} \item First, we give constructions of generalized EBR (GEBR) codes and generalized EIP (GEIP) codes that can support more parameters when compared to EBR codes and EIP codes, respectively.
-We show that the $m\times (m=k+r)$ GEBR codes satisfy the MDS property (i.e., all the information symbols can be reconstructed from any $k$ out of $k+r$ columns) if $m$ is a power of an odd prime.
-The $m\times m$ EBR codes \cite{BR2019} are a special case of our GEBR codes with $m$ a prime number. \item Second, we present an efficient decoding method for GEBR codes and GEIP codes based on the LU factorization of a Vandermonde matrix.
-We show that the proposed LU decoding method has less decoding complexity than existing methods. \item Third, we show that GEBR codes have a larger minimum symbol distance than EBR codes for some parameters.
+We show that the $m\times (m=n=k+r)$ GEBR codes satisfy the $(n,k)$ recoverable property (i.e., all the information symbols can be reconstructed from any $k$ out of $n=m$ columns) if $m$ is a power of an odd prime.
+The $m\times m$ EBR codes \cite{BR2019} are a special case of our GEBR codes with $m$ a prime number. \item Second, we present an efficient decoding method for GEBR and GEIP codes based on the LU factorization of a Vandermonde matrix.
+We show that the proposed LU decoding method has less complexity than existing methods. \item Third, we show that GEBR codes have a larger minimum symbol distance than EBR codes for some parameters.
 We also show that GEBR codes can recover more erased lines than EBR codes for some parameters.
-In addition, we solve an open problem proposed in \cite{BR2019}, i.e., whether EBR codes of size $m\times m$ can recover any $r$ erased lines of slope $i$ for $0\leq i\leq r-1$ and $4\leq r\leq m-3$.
-We show that EBR codes can recover any $r$ erased lines of slope $i$ for $0\leq i\leq r-1$ for any $r$ such that $1\leq r\leq m-3$. {Note that the lines of slope $i$ are taken toroidally and an erased line of slope $i$ means that the $m$ symbols in a line of slope $i$ are erased.} \end{enumerate}
+In addition, we present a necessary and sufficient condition of recovering any $r$ erased lines of slope $i$ for $0\leq i\leq r-1$ for any $r$ such that $1\leq r\leq m-3$ for EBR codes.
+Note that the lines of slope $i$ are taken toroidally, and an erased line of slope $i$ means that the $m$ symbols in a line of slope $i$ are erased. \end{enumerate}